devleaks/cockpitdecks-docs/docs/Installation and Usage.md

   * if X-Plane does not run on same computer as Cockpitdecks, start demo mode.
 ```

 There are two main configuration mode to start Cockpitdecks.

-Either Cockpitdecks runs on the same computer as X-Plane, or Cockpitdecks runs on a remote computer.
+1. Either Cockpitdecks runs on the same computer as X-Plane,
+2. or Cockpitdecks runs on a remote computer on the same local area network.

 ### Test Cockpitdecks In Demonstration Mode